ozoidemi/ePaper_guest_dashboard/README.md

 I won't cover further passthrough troubleshooting here.

-### For the love of all that's sacred, I cannot make this work using the `esp-idf` esphome framework type.
+### For the love of all that's sacred, I cannot make this work using the `esp-idf` esp32 framework type.

 This one is a pain.